-The semicircular canals part of the inner ear, and are located in the bony labyrinth of the mastoid bone.
+The semicircular canals are part of the inner ear and are located in the bony labyrinth of the mastoid bone.
 The bony labyrinth contains the cochlea (responsible for hearing), the vestibule (between the cochlea and canals), and the semicircular canals (responsible for balance).

 There are three semicircular canals in humans:

 - The lateral semicircular canal, located on a horizontal axis.

 - The superior semicircular canal, positioned in a vertical plane that intersects with the posterior canal at a 90° angle.